mozilla/mozbase-deprecated/docs/mozdevice.rst

 For Android, we provide two variants of the `DeviceManager` interface with extensions useful for that platform.
 These classes are called DroidADB and DroidSUT.
-They inherit all methods from DeviceManagerADB and DeviceManagerSUT, with the addition of two methods: launchApplication and launchFennec.
+They inherit all methods from DeviceManagerADB and DeviceManagerSUT.
 Here is the interface for DroidADB:

 .. automethod:: mozdevice.DroidADB.launchApplication
 .. automethod:: mozdevice.DroidADB.launchFennec
+.. automethod:: mozdevice.DroidADB.getInstalledApps

-These exact two methods are also found in the DroidSUT class.
+These methods are also found in the DroidSUT class.